Nezer-Ekunke/technical-writing/clnrlf95z000109ld01wx4rin.md

 1. **Align self:** This property aligns individual flex items across the cross-axis inside the flex container.
 When this is set on a particular item, the value overrides the already existing align-item value.
 Take note that align-items targets all the items in a flex-container while align-self targets only one individual item.

-    The properties of align-items are the same as align-self, but in this case, individual items are targeted.
+    The properties of align-items are the same as align-self, but individual items are targeted in this case.
 For instance, if I want to display item-3 as flex-start and item-4 as flex-end, this would be the code and the result.

     ```css
     .flexbox-container .item-3{